Recovery Mode

 While Recovery Mode has no impact on the redemption fee, the borrowing fee is set to 0% to maximally encourage borrowing (within the limits described above).

-By increasing your collateral ratio to 130% or greater, your Troves will be protected from liquidation.
+By increasing your collateral ratio to CCR or greater, your Troves will be protected from liquidation.
 This can be done by adding collateral, repaying debt, or both.

-Yes, you can be liquidated below 130%.
-In order to help avoid liquidation in Normal Mode and Recovery Mode, it is recommended that users keep their collateral ratio above 130%.
+Yes, you can be liquidated below CCR.
+In order to help avoid liquidation in Normal Mode and Recovery Mode, it is recommended that users keep their collateral ratio above CCR.

 Liquidation Procedure